Bootstrap Tutorial

 Last, but not least, Bootstrap gives you a lot of shortcuts for creating web pages that will save you time and energy.
 All you need is a basic understanding of HTML and CSS to create web pages that are responsive, mobile-first, and compatible with all modern browsers.

 P.S.
 While Bootstrap is awesome, it’s not a perfect option for complete beginners.
-If you have absolutely no experience using markup, alternatively, you can use a website builders or WordPress to create a website.
+If you have absolutely no experience using markup, alternatively, you can use a website builder or WordPress to create a website.

-Boostrap Tutorial Step 1: Setup and Overview
+Bootstrap Tutorial Step 1: Setup and Overview

 In order to use Bootstrap, you first need to integrate it into your development environment, aka web page.
 For that, you have two different possibilities: load it remotely or download and use Bootstrap locally.
 However, for both, you first need something to load it into.